 transaction mode for connection pooling.
 For more information, see Connection pooling.

-A string containing details for connecting to a Neon project branch.
+A string containing details for connecting to a Neon database.
 The details include a user name (role), compute endpoint hostname, and database name; for example:

 The compute endpoint hostname includes an